Network Identification for Diffusively-Coupled Systems with Minimal Time Complexity

-By Taylor's theorem, we can write $\Phi_F = D_F W$ up to an error of order $O(\kappa^{\ell+1})$, where $\Phi_F$ is the matrix whose columns are $F(x_i)-F(x_0)$, $D_F$ is the matrix whose columns are all the partial derivatives of $F$ at $x_0$ up to order $\ell$, and $W$ is a square matrix consisting of polynomials of the entries of $x_i - x_0$ for $i\in\{1,\cdots,s\}$.
-We need to show that the rank of $\Phi_F$ is equal to $n$, where we know that the rank of $D_F$ is equal to $n$.
-This follows immediately if we know that $W$ is invertible, so we want to show that the probability that $W$ is not invertible is $0$.
-Indeed, consider the map $p:(\R^k)^s\to\R^n$ defined by $p(x_1,\cdots,x_s) = \det W$.
-This is a non-zero polynomial of $x_1,\cdots,x_s$, and $W$ is invertible if and only if $p \neq 0$.
-However, it is known that the collection of zeros of a non-zero polynomial is a zero-measure set \cite{Caron2005}, and thus $p\neq 0$ with probability $1$, which implies that $W$ is invertible with probability 1.
-This concludes the proof. \end{proof} The proposition above can be applied for the map $F$ mapping $\mathrm w$ to $\mathrm y$ according to \eqref{eq.ClosedLoopEquation}.
-In many occasions, it's hard or impossible to compute the rank $r$ defined in the theorem.
-However, it's possible to use the proposition in a more data-based fashion - take $s$ random samples $\mathrm w_0 + \delta \mathrm w_i$ near $\mathrm w_0$, and compute the $s$ steady-state outputs $\mathrm y_0 + \delta \mathrm y_i$.
-The rank $r$ can now be computed using $\delta \mathrm y_i$, and one can find the connecting matrix $M^{\prime}$ using the compressed sensing approach.
+By Taylor's theorem, we can write $\Phi_F = D_F W$ up to an error of order $O(\kappa^{\ell+1})$, where $\Phi_F$ is the matrix whose columns are $F(\mathrm w^{(i)})-F(\mathrm w^{(0)})$ , $D_F$ is the matrix whose columns are all the partial derivatives of $F$ at $\mathrm w^{(0)}$ up to order $\ell$, and $W$ is a square matrix consisting of monomials of the entries of $\mathrm w^{(i)} - \mathrm w^{(0)}$ for $i\in\{1,\ldots,s\}$.
+We assumed that ${\rm rank}~D_F = r$, and we aim to prove that ${\rm rank}~\Phi_F = r$.
+This immediately follows if $W$ is invertible, which we now prove.
+Indeed, consider the map $p:(\R^d)^s\to\R^n$ defined by $p(\mathrm w^{(1)},\ldots,\mathrm w^{(s)}) = \det W$.
+This is a non-zero polynomial in $\mathrm w^{(1)},\ldots,\mathrm w^{(s)}$, and $W$ is invertible if and only if $p \neq 0$.
+However, the collection of zeros of a non-zero polynomial is a zero-measure set \cite{Caron2005}, and thus $p\neq 0$ with probability $1$, so $W$ is invertible with probability 1.
+This concludes the proof. \end{proof} Proposition \ref{prop.RankMap} can be applied to the map $F$ mapping $\mathrm w$ to $\mathrm y$ according to \eqref{eq.ClosedLoopEquation}.
+In some occasions, it can be hard to compute the rank $r$, but one can use the proposition in a more data-driven fashion - take $s$ random samples $\mathrm w^{(0)} + \delta \mathrm w^{(i)}$ near $\mathrm w^{(0)}$, and compute the $s$ corresponding steady-state outputs $\mathrm y^{(0)} + \delta \mathrm y^{(i)}$.
+The rank $r$ is computed using $\delta \mathrm y^{(i)}$, and one can find the connecting matrix $M^{\prime}$ using compressed sensing.